sansin5982/GWAS-Protocol/chapters/Introduction.md

 high-throughput genotyping technologies, GWAS has revolutionized our understanding of the genetic basis of complex traits and has become a powerful tool in the field of genetics and genomics.

+## Study Design and Data Collection

+-   **Objective**: Identify genetic variants associated with a phenotype, such as disease status (case-control) or a quantitative trait (e.g., height).

+-   **Data Requirements**:

+    -   \***Genotype Data**: SNP array or whole-genome sequencing data, typically in PLINK binary format (.bed for genotypes, .bim for variant information, .fam for sample information) or VCF format.
+    -   **Phenotype Data**: Case-control status (e.g., 1 for controls, 2
+        for cases) or quantitative traits, stored in the .fam file or a separate .phe file.
+    -   **Covariates**: Variables like age, sex, or principal components (PCs) to account for population structure, stored in a covariate file.

+**Sample Size**: Ensure sufficient sample size for statistical power, typically thousands of individuals for complex traits, depending on effect size and allele frequency.

+-   **Ethical Considerations**: Obtain informed consent, comply with Institutional Review Board (IRB) approvals, and ensure data privacy in accordance with ethical guidelines.

 # Material and Methods